decentraland/snapshots-fetcher/etc/snapshots-fetcher.api.md

 // Warning: (ae-internal-missing-underscore) The name "createProcessedSnapshotsComponent" should be prefixed with an underscore because the declaration is marked as @internal
 //
 // @internal
-export function createProcessedSnapshotsComponent(components: Pick<SnapshotsFetcherComponents, 'processedSnapshotStorage' | 'logs'>): IProcessedSnapshotsComponent;
+export function createProcessedSnapshotsComponent(components: Pick<SnapshotsFetcherComponents, 'processedSnapshotStorage' | 'logs' | 'metrics'>): IProcessedSnapshotsComponent;

 // Warning: (ae-forgotten-export) The symbol "SynchronizerOptions" needs to be exported by the entry point index.d.ts
 //